adarshrhegde/ast-instrumentation/README.md

     gradle test

+** Output:**

 The trace(output) of the app is written to a file.
 The cofiguration of this file is given in log4j.properties.
-Currently the file path is set to : log4j.appender.file.File=D:\\application.log (check this file to see the output of the instrumenting statements)
+Currently the file path is set to :
+        log4j.appender.file.File=D:\\application.log (check this file to see the output of the instrumenting statements)